apache/sedona/docs/community/contact.md

 * Verify that the bug does in fact exist.
 * Search the issue tracker to verify there is no existing issue reporting the bug you’ve found.
-* Consider tracking down the bug yourself in the Wink’s source and submitting a patch along with your bug report.
-This is a great time saver for the Wink developers and helps ensure the bug will be fixed quickly.
+* Consider tracking down the bug yourself in the Sedona’s source and submitting a patch along with your bug report.
+This is a great time saver for the Sedona developers and helps ensure the bug will be fixed quickly.

 ### Feature Requests

 Enhancement requests for new features are also welcome.
-The more concrete and rationale the request is, the greater the chance it will incorporated into future releases.
+The more concrete and rationale the request is, the greater the chance it will be incorporated into future releases.

 Enter an issue in the [Sedona JIRA](https://issues.apache.org/jira/projects/SEDONA) or send an email to [dev@sedona.apache.org](https://lists.apache.org/list.html?dev@sedona.apache.org)